sebaxakerhtc/rdpwrap.ini/README.md

 # rdpwrap
-RDPWrap.ini for RDPRDP Wrapper Library by Stas'M
+RDPWrap.ini for RDP Wrapper Library by Stas'M
 <p> <b>UPD 29.05.2020: My modded version you can download here http://rdpwrapper.myftp.biz/RDP_Wrapper_mod.zip
 <p> - added "Plan B" to autoupdate. if my github will be blocked you will recieve updates from another source.
 <p>- Unpack zip